Exploratory Analysis · Funnel · 2024

 Google Merchandise Store, the source of the dataset

-The dataset is structured at the hit level: each row represents a single user interaction, a pageview, a product click, an add-to-cart event, or a transaction.
-These hits belong to sessions, and sessions belong to users.
+The dataset is stored at the hit level: each row is a single action such as a pageview, product click, add-to-cart, or purchase.
+Those hits roll up into sessions and users.
 Key fields include:

 • Traffic acquisition (channel, source, campaign)